rday45/flask-web-server/README.md

 http://127.0.0.1:5000/auth/users

-method = PUT OR PATCH
+Method = PUT OR PATCH

-this endpoint allows a user to update their own details. note, even an admin currently cannot update another users details, they can only update their own.
+This endpoint allows a user to update their own details. note, even an admin currently cannot update another users details, they can only update their own.
 You can choose to send only the field you would like to update. this sample uses details for the sample user 1 which has already been seeded into the database through the CLI commands:

 ```JSON
 {